renovatebot/github-action/README.md

 You can use `${{ job.container.network }}` to run renovate container [in the same network as other containers for this job](https://docs.github.com/en/actions/learn-github-actions/contexts#job-context), or set it to `host` to run in the same network as github runner, or specify any custom network.

+### `docker-socket-host-path`

+Allows the overriding of the host path for the Docker socket that is mounted into the container.
+Useful on systems where the host Docker socket is located somewhere other than `/var/run/docker.sock` (the default).
+Only applicable when `mount-docker-socket` is true.

 ### `docker-user`

 Specify a user (or user-id) to run docker command.